Diarchy: India

 Named as the India Secretary for the Lloyd George ministry, Edwin Samuel Montagu made the "Grand Declaration" on 20 August 1917 that British policy would henceforth be "increasing association of Indians in every branch of the administration and the gradual development of self-governing institutions".
 Montagu and Viscount Chelmsford, the Governor-General of India, then made an extensive tour of the subcontinent in 1917 and 1918.
 The Montague–Chelmsford Report's recommendations formed the basis for the Government of India Act 1919 that established "diarchy" in British India.

 Under that act, the executive was to be headed by a governor appointed by the Secretary of State, who could consult the Governor General.
 The governor was responsible to the Secretary of State for acts of omission and commission.
 He was to maintain law and order in the province and ensure that the provincial administration worked smoothly.
 In respect of transferred subjects, he was to be assisted by his ministers whereas reserved subjects were to be administered by the Governor General and his executive council.

 The members of the Executive Council were to be appointed by the Secretary of State and were responsible to him in all matters.
 There were certain matters that he was to administer at his own discretion, in which he was responsible to the Secretary of State.
 Each councillor was to remain in office for a period of four years.
 Their salaries and service conditions were not subject to the vote of provincial legislature.
 All decisions in the council were to be taken by a majority of votes, the Governor being able to break ties.

 Western Samoa

 The 1960 constitution of Western Samoa declared paramount chiefs Malietoa Tanumafili II and Tupua Tamasese Meaʻole as joint heads of state when Western Samoa gained independence in 1962.
-This arrangement ended when Tupua Tamasese died the following year, succeeded by Malietoa as the sole head of state.
+However, it stipulated that should either of them leave office, the remaining occupant would continue as sole head of state, which occurred in 1963 on Tupua Tamasese's death.